tmhglnd/mercury/README.md

 - Extending the Mercury users-community and including extensions on the environment in the master-branch

 Mercury is a development-in-progress and the language is still very much fluid, with changes made to the language/environment/libraries almost weekly.
 Feel free the clone/fork this repository, but you might also want to watch and/or star the repo to keep up-to-date with the latest changes whenever they're made.

+## 👩‍💻👨‍💻 Collaborative Coding

+It is now possible to code together in Mercury using the amazing [**Flok**](https://flok.clic.cf/) live coding environment for the browser.

+There are 3 options for how you can use Flok with Mercury:
+1. Use Flok to combine Mercury with Hydra visuals (or other languages like Tidal, Foxdot and SuperCollider) on a localhost
+2. Collaborate together in the same room (only requires 1 computer to run Mercury)
+3. Collaborate remotely over a network (all computers need to run Mercury)

+Install NodeJS v.12 [for Mac](https://nodejs.org/dist/latest-v12.x/node-v12.20.0.pkg) or [for Windows](https://nodejs.org/dist/latest-v12.x/node-v12.20.0-x64.msi).

+Install the latest version of Mercury via the [quick start quide](https://github.com/tmhglnd/mercury/blob/master/docs/quick-start.md).

+Install Flok via the Terminal with `npm install -g flok-web flok-repl`

+**Localhost**

+1. Run `flok-web` in the terminal
+2. Open Google Chrome and go to `localhost:3000`
+3. Setup Flok with target `mercury` (and optionally other targets like `hydra`) and click **Create session**.
+4. Copy the `flok-repl -H xxx -s xxx -t mercury` command and run in the terminal.
+5. **Join** the Flok with your nickname.

+**Collaborate**

+Now follow these steps for a succesful setup.
+1. Open Google Chrome and go to [https://flok.clic.cf/](https://flok.clic.cf/)
+1. Setup Flok with target `mercury` and click **Create session**.
+2. Copy the `flok-repl -H xxx -s xxx -t mercury` command and run in the terminal.
+4. **Join** the Flok with your nickname.

+Now start typing some code! 🎵

+- `Ctrl/Alt + Return` to evaluate
+- `Ctrl/Alt + .` to silence

+Flok will send the entire code via OSC messaging to port 4880.
+Mercury should be listening to this port automatically.
+Bug reports are very much welcome in the issues!

 ## 💻 Install